armthethinker/personal-site/projects/elementary.md

    aspect="16by9"
 %}

+{% include media-img-xl.html
+   url="echo-sections.png"
+%}

 {% include p-section.html
-   header="My role"
+   header="Elementary, Exictos, & my role"
    content="
+### Elementary (our team)

+Elementary was a group of four master’s students in the Carnegie Mellon University and University of Madeira Master of Human-Computer interaction dual degree program.
+We were a multi-disciplinary team with backgrounds in the humanities, psychology, and computer science.
+When working, we each took the lead on one aspect of the project, then collaborated to completion.

+### Exictos (our client)
+Exictos, formerly known as Promosoft, was founded in 1989.
+They specialize in the production and implementation of core banking software, serving more than 60 banks in Portuguese-speaking countries.
+Exictos expanded their offerings to include both mobile and online banking software as a layer over their core platform.
+In 2015, Exictos was acquired by the Polish Asseco group to strengthen its presence in Africa and to open up new opportunities for expansion in South American markets, especially Brazil.

+### My role
 - **Project Manager**: I created the structures and systems that allowed us to work efficiently and effectively.
 These included thought structures for thinking about and explaining our project, Google Ventures’ Sprint process, and how the team functions (everyone leads one aspect and contributes to the other parts).
 I facilitated our critiques, leading the team to effective outcomes.
 - **Prototyping Lead**: I utilized my previous front-end and prototyping experience to build our website, hi-fi Framer prototypes and experiments, and wrote the design suggestions for our machine learning algorithms.
-   - **UX Designer & Researcher**: Each member of the team worked as a UX designer and researcher, finding a balance between user and client satisfaction. _Jae-Won Kim leads UX design and Joel Rodrigues leads research._
+- **UX Designer & Researcher**: Each member of the team worked as a UX designer and researcher, finding a balance between user and client satisfaction. _Jae-Won Kim led UX design and Joel Rodrigues led research._
    "
+   url="16-05-14-profiles-11.jpg"
+   caption="Elementary was (from left): Joel, Andrew, Andrew (me), and Jae"
 %}

+{% include p-section.html
+   header="Design details"
+   subheader=""
+   content="This was a large project with numerous explorations, decisions, and refinements.
+Here are a few details.
+### Transactions
+"
+%}

+{% include blockquote.html
+   quote="I want to feel in control of my finances." source="User interview"
+%}

+{% include blockquote.html
+   quote="Wow.
+It’s good it shows [your available balance and expected spending], ‘specially if you are struggling to make ends meet." source="User feedback"
+%}

+{% include media-img.html
+   url="1-transactions.png"
+   caption="When a user opens the application, they're greeted with their historical and upcoming transactions, as well as their balance, expected spending, and critical insights." url2="port-1.3-additional-3.png" caption2="**Additional insights** Each transaction detail screen has insights about how often the transaction happens and what to expect when it does happen.
+Here, a grocery transaction at Pingo Doce is shown." style="lg"
+%}

+{% include media-img.html
+   url="port-transactions-summary-1.png"
+   caption="**Understand now** A clear and prominent representation of the user's available balance.
+The user can also see their expected spending for the month.
+This acts as a budgeting system, but the user doesn't have to input anything.
+The budget is built automatically from their actions." captionSide=true
+%}
+{% include media-img.html
+   url="port-insight-cards-1.png"
+   caption="**Critical insights** These flickable cards display a single piece of information for the user (e.g. goal progress, spending habits, bank notifications)." captionSide=true
+%}
+{% include media-img.html
+   url="port-upcoming-1.png"
+   caption="**Upcoming transactions** To prepare for the next seven days, Echo displays a collapsable list of upcoming transactions based on the user's history." captionSide=true
+%}

+{% include media-img.html
+   url="port-transactions-1.png"
+   caption="**Automatic categorization** To understand spending, users need to know their transactions at multiple levels of representation (i.e. categories)." url2="port-4-categories.png" caption2="It's also helpful to know the relation of one month to the previous and upcoming months, including months in the future (utilizing machine learning algorithms)." style="lg"
+%}

+{% include p-section.html
+   content="### Goals
+   Goals act as savings buckets, meaning that users can save towards different objectives such as a new vehicle, a trip, or paying off a loan.
+Goals are flexible and can be paused, money can be transferred in and out, and goals can be continuous.
+Perhaps most importantly **goals create achievable outcomes based on existing mental models**.

+   Money virtually and automatically transfers between the user’s main account and goal account to keep a distinction between allocated and unallocated funds.
+Their money is automatically balanced between a current/checking account and a high interest savings account based on the user’s habits.
+"
+%}

+{% include blockquote.html
+   quote="I want to save for my wedding dress.
+I’ve always dreamed about it." source="User in our photo diary study"
+%}

+{% include blockquote.html
+   quote="When is this application out for download?
+Sell it to [my bank,] Millenium!" source="User feedback"
+%}

+{% include media-img.html
+   url="2-goals.png"
+   caption=""
+   style="lg"
+   captionSide=false
+   url2="2.1-add-goal.png"
+   caption2="**Types of goals** We offer many structured options, but also include a create your own option for other kinds of goals."
+%}

+{% include media-img.html
+   style="lg"
+   captionSide=false
+   url="port-2.1.3-minimally-struc.png"
+   caption="**Minimally structured questions** Each goal utilizes minimal input to provide deeper context to the goal (in contrast to existing goal systems such as Simple).
+Default values are based on the user's actions, other users like them, and market data." url2="port-2.1.1-context.png" caption2=""
+%}

+{% include p-section.html
+   content="
+### Simulator
+   "
+%}

+{% include blockquote.html
+   quote="I want the bank to help me understand my habits and their implications." source="User interview"
+%}

+{% include blockquote.html
+   quote="Great, I like this [simulator]!
+This is good for me because of my house loans, I’m still paying for them." source="User feedback"
+%}

+{% include media-img.html
+   url="simulator-page.gif"
+   caption="To explore questions, users swipe through categories.
+Improved from testing, this design matches users' mental models." url2="3.1-pay-back-loans-fully-extended.png" caption2="**Long term planning** Each simulator question opens a page where the user can play with inputs to that question, automatically updating the visualization and answer at the top of the page.
+Between the text response and the visual, users begin to understand how their answers to the input questions change their overall outcome." style="lg"
+%}

+{% include p-section.html
+   content="When we think about what might happen to us, we wonder how it will affect our finances.
+The simulator section allows users to explore these possible futures.
+Similar to goals, we use minimally structured questions to help users get a meaningful answer without bogging them down with input.
+We also give them contextual information to inform their decisions.
+Users may star their entry to save it for future use.

+Some simulators can be found on the web and others can only be accessed when sitting down with a banker.
+Echo democratizes financial simulation by empowering users."
+%}

+{% include media-img.html
+   url="port-3.3-data-driven-1.png"
+   caption="**Data-driven expectations** Like the goals section, each input question informs the user of how other users like them have acted." captionSide=true
+%}

+{% include media-img.html
+   url="simulator-collapse.gif"
+   caption="**User action focused representation** To keep the user's focus and the visual representation of the page in sync, we collapse the header and shrink the visualization when the user is inputing information.
+A flick of the finger down expands the header and visualization." captionSide=true
+%}

 {% include media-img-xl.html
    url="monetaryecosystem-sm.png"
    caption="Early on in our research phase, we created a context ecosystem to remind us of the connections between people and concepts.
-The key to staying focused with a broad project is structure." style="xl" captionSide=false url2="" caption2=""
+The key to staying focused with a broad project is structure."
-%}

-{% include p-section.html
-   header="Elementary & Exictos"
-   content="**Elementary** is a group of four master’s students in the Carnegie Mellon University and University of Madeira Master of Human-Computer interaction dual degree program.
-We are a multi-disciplinary team with backgrounds in the humanities, psychology, and computer science.
-When working, we each take the lead on one aspect of the project, then collaborate to completion.

-   **Exictos (our client)**, formerly known as Promosoft, was founded in 1989.
-They specialize in the production and implementation of core banking software, serving more than 60 banks in Portuguese-speaking countries.
-Exictos expanded their offerings to include both mobile and online banking software as a layer over their core platform.
-In 2015, Exictos was acquired by the Polish Asseco group to strengthen its presence in Africa and to open up new opportunities for expansion in South American markets, especially Brazil." url="16-05-14-profiles-11.jpg" caption="Elementary was (from left): Joel, Andrew, Andrew (me), and Jae"
 %}

 {% include p-section.html